Sam-MARTis/EulerianFluidSimulator/README.md

   };
 ```

-Once we have the divergence, we 'push' the velocities so that divergence of the cell in minimized
+Once we have the divergence, we 'push' the velocities so that the divergence of the cell is minimized.

 ```typescript
     this.vl.increment(-OVER_RELAXATION * divergencePerVector, 0);